codecombat/AILeague-Arenas/magma-mountain-lava-lake/lava-lake-doc.md

 Walls surround the game arena, and if your avatar gets to any wall, then instant death.
 The island can be represented as a grid where each cell is `2` meters.
 So when your avatar moves `1` time (ex: `moveRight(1)`), it moves for 4 meters or 2 cells.

-Avatars are leaving magma trails behind them, where each "lava cell" exists for `6 + score * 0.75` seconds (on the moment when it was created).
+Avatars are leaving magma trails behind them, where each "lava cell" exists for `6 + score * 1` seconds (on the moment when it was created).

+Snail can move through lava, but if it touches lava, it gets damaged.
+The damage depends on the lava color.

-If you or your opponent get into lava, then you get `10` damage per second while you are in lava.
+If you or your opponent get into your lava, then you get `5` damage per second while you are in lava.
+For the opposite color, you get `0` damage per second.

-# Map API
+## Map API

 You can check if there is a lava cell at any point with the method `lavaAtXY(x, y)`, it returns a number that means how long lava stays on that point, or `0` if it's clear ground.
+If it's you color, then it returns a positive number, if it's your opponent's color, then it returns a negative number.

 To get the entire map of lava, you can use `getLavaMap()` method that returns a 2d array (34 rows to 40 columns), where each cell is a lava/ground patch with the size of 2x2 meters.
-Each cell contains a number: `0` if it's clear or a positive number - lava lifespan.
+Each cell contains a number: `0` if it's clear or a number (positive or negative) - lava lifespan.

+For negative numbers, you need to get an absolute value to get the lifespan.

 # Special abilities